hackshackers/hackshackers-hugo-content/_resources/hackathon-tips.md

 title: Hackathon Tips
 url: resources/hackathon-tips
 ---
-Add your tips by editing the Google Doc here: <http://hckhc.kr/9MDOjJ>

 As Hacks/Hackers chapters have gotten more experience running hackathons — eight and counting — we have compiled some of our experience into advice.